aptech/docs/docs/CR-headermt.rst

         associated with the module within which :func:`header` is called.
 This argument will be ignored if set to 0.
     :type ver: 2x1 numeric vector

-    :param header: containing one or more of the following letters:
+    :param header: contains one or more of the following letters:

         .. csv-table::
             :widths: auto

             "t", "title is to be printed"
             "l", "lines are to bracket the title"
             "d", "a date and time is to be printed"